zeroc-ice/ice-builder-gradle/README.md

 | ----------- | ----------------- |
 | compileJava | generateSliceTask |

-In addition, the it adds the following dependency to tasks added by the Android plugin:
+In addition, it adds the following dependency to tasks added by the Android plugin:

 | Task name | Depends On        |